BJeannot1/Compute_actual_ET_over_space_and_time/README.md

  ## 3. Outputs
 Running the code generates several outputs :
-- An Output.nc netcdf file, containing distributed hourly time series of potential and actual ET, of total precipitation and actual recharge to the groundwater
+- An Output.nc netcdf file, containing distributed hourly time series of potential and actual ET, of total precipitation and actual recharge to the groundwater;
-- A map displaying the spatial repartition of actual evapotranspiration (cf. introduction)
+- A map displaying the spatial repartition of actual evapotranspiration (cf. introduction);
-- 2 plots showing time series respectively of potential VS actual evapotranspiration and total rain VS actual recharge (cf. introduction)
+- 2 plots showing time series respectively of potential VS actual evapotranspiration and total rain VS actual recharge (cf. introduction).

  ## 3. Cited bibliography